UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Kaleidoscope-Overview.md

 ```

 ## Conclusion
-Kaleidoscope is a simple, yet complete, language with a good deal of functionality.
+Kaleidoscope is a simple language with a good deal of functionality.
+This serves as
-This serves as a great language to study the use of Ubiquity.NET.Llvm for code
+a great language to study the use of Ubiquity.NET.Llvm for code generation and
-generation and Domain Specific Languages.
-While, generally speaking, the functionality
+Domain Specific Languages.
+While, generally speaking, the functionality of the
-of the Ubiquity.NET.Llvm version of this tutorial differs only slightly from that of
+`Ubiquity.NET.Llvm` version of this tutorial differs only slightly from that of the
-the official LLVM version, it serves well as an example of what you can do with
+official LLVM version, it serves well as an example of what you can do with
-Ubiquity.NET.Llvm.
+`Ubiquity.NET.Llvm.`